Jean Boinebroke of Douai: Life

-Boinebroke was alderman (échevin) of his city nine times and accumulated in the course of his life a considerable fortune.
+Boinebroke was alderman (échevin) of his city nine times and accumulated a considerable fortune in the course of his life.
 He had wool imported from England to Douai and had peasant women spin it into yarn.
 He also developed a dyeing factory.

-He made his workers live in its houses at inflated rents, which lead to a riot by artisans and workers in Douai in 1245.
+He made his workers live in its houses at inflated rents, which led to a riot by artisans and workers in Douai in 1245.
 A second episode of unrest against his leadership came in 1280, this time extending from Ypres to Tournai and Douai, with Boinebroke being able to overcome the rebellion in Douai.
 He was also considered to be merciless to his debtors, which was highly condemned in an era when usury was seen as a major sin.

 In his will Boinebroke decreed that the executor should first pay his debts and make up for all the wrong caused by him before his property should go to his four children.
 When he died in 1286 at Douai, numerous individuals submitted their complaints.
 The compiled grew into a 5.5 m long parchment.